shlomielbaz/crud-application/README.md

 ### Client APP
 The client code resident in EA.Web/ClientApp/ folder.<br />
 I used Angulr module's in order to take the advantage of UI lazy-loading.<br />
-I used Angular services for sharing data between components.<br /><br />
+I used Angular services for sharing data between components.<br />
+the "home" and and "fetch-data" is components that installed by defualt when you create new project using visual studio.<br /><br />

 ### Code Design:
 From design aspect, although this is a small (very small) system there is a strict separation between the tiers of the system, where each tier responsible for his phase, for example, incoming messages from outside will handle in API (middlewhere) pase by API controller's, the controllers doesn't know about the Entities in the system, each Entity represented by ViewModel's (DTO's), the Service tier responsible to convert ViewModel to Entity and pass to the Data (DAL) tier